 Using TypeForm, Shopify retailers can give customers a quick interface to request a return while collecting return reason codes and other details.

-By doing away with traditional pen and paper methods, retailers can access each form entry and easily view data as it gets entered into the system.
+By switching from manual to automated returns, retailers can access each form entry and easily view data as it gets entered into the system.

 TypeForm stores user entires, so retailers can analyze various aspects of their returns.

 Many Shopify retailers resort to using Google Docs or Excel to manage each return interaction.
 This process is often error-prone and inefficient.
 Instead, it’s best to capture each piece of data quickly so analysts can draw the appropriate conclusions from product returns.

 TypeForm enables users to export data in a CSV format, allowing retailers to analyze their data and make smarter business decisions.